 In malpractice cases, however, as a practical matter, a failure to lead expert opinion evidence will usually result in the claim being dismissed.
 This is because the defendants will often lead expert opinion evidence saying that the injury would likely have occurred in any event.
 This argument is often open to them because patients seeking medical care usually have a background of medical problems which often can be implicated in the injury suffered.
 In order to succeed, therefore, it is necessary for the plaintiff to lead expert opinion evidence, from qualified medical experts, establishing that proper care would have avoided the injury.

-In an obstetrical setting it is usually necessary to lead expert opinion evidence on the causation issue for the simple reason that it is often very difficult to establish what happened to cause the injury.
-Questions of timing (i.e., – did the injury occur at or around the time of delivery or much earlier) and cause (was the injury caused by hypoxia, by infection, by a metabolic problems such as diabetes or by a genetic problem) dominate obstetrical malpractice claims.
+In an obstetrical setting, it is usually necessary to lead expert opinion evidence on the causation issue for the simple reason that it is often very difficult to establish what happened to cause the injury.
+Questions of timing (i.e., – did the injury occur at or around the time of delivery or much earlier) and cause (was the injury caused by hypoxia, by infection, by metabolic problems such as diabetes or by a genetic problem) dominate obstetrical malpractice claims.
 Expert opinion evidence is usually led from both sides, the plaintiff’s attempting to establish a treatable cause that could and should have been addressed while the defense attempts to establish a cause which was beyond the control of the medical practitioner.

 The experts engaged in attempting to resolve these disputes are myriad.
 Typically, a plaintiff will require the assistance of the following experts in order to put forward a reliable theory of causation:

 - A neuroradiologist, a specialist in reading radiological examinations such as CT scans and MRI scans.
-This expert and give valuable information as to the pattern of the brain injury.
+This expert and give valuable information as to the pattern of brain injury.
 Different types of injuries cause different patterns on imaging and those patterns are often related to the timing of the injury.

 - A neonatologist, a specialist pediatrician who takes care of children during the first month of life.
 The specialist gives the court expert opinion evidence regarding matters such as the significance and implications of the Apgar scores (an assessment of the condition of the child immediately after birth) and an analysis of the child’s blood gases, looking at matters such as the pH the base excess of the blood which give some indication as to the amount of acid in the baby’s blood.
 This, again, goes to questions of timing and duration of hypoxic insults.
 The neonatologist can also give evidence regarding infection and other potential causes of injury.

-- A perinatologist, a specialist obstetrician who deals with high risk deliveries.
+- A perinatologist, a specialist obstetrician who deals with high-risk deliveries.
 This expert can give expert opinion evidence regarding maternal causes of injuries to the baby including preeclampsia and gestational diabetes.

-In obstetrical cases there is often no direct evidence as to what happened to the child.
-There are limited means that allow assessment of the fetus before the birth.
+In obstetrical cases, there is often no direct evidence as to what happened to the child.
+There are limited means that allow the assessment of the fetus before birth.
 The primary way to assess fetal well-being is by monitoring the fetal heart rate during labour.

-Evidence regarding causation must therefore be gathered from external sources such as the fetal heart strip, cord gases taken immediately after birth and scalp lactate samples taken prior to delivery which measure the amount of lactate in the baby’s blood (another indication of potential hypoxia).
+Evidence regarding causation must, therefore, be gathered from external sources such as the fetal heart strip, cord gases taken immediately after birth, and scalp lactate samples taken prior to delivery which measure the amount of lactate in the baby’s blood (another indication of potential hypoxia).
 Where “but for” causation is established by inference only (which is usually the case in obstetrical cases), it is open to the defendant to argue or call expert opinion evidence that the injury to the infant would have happened without the defendant’s negligence, i.e., that the negligence was not a necessary cause of the injury, which was, essentially unavoidable.

 Medical defendants spend a great deal of money and time developing this sort of evidence.
 A properly prepared case on behalf of an injured baby anticipates this sort of evidence and attempts to undermine it with compelling evidence that the injury was caused or contributed to by the negligence of the medical provider.